 The 1980's.
 A decade with Folk out of fashion and the band having young families to raise or lots of outside business interests.
-The Band reformed in 1980 after its only period of non-existence and the early 80's especially was never more than a part time job for the members.
+Steeleye reformed in 1980 after its only period of non-existence and the early 80's especially, it was never more than a part time job for the members.
 They still managed to tour the UK every year apart from 1983, released 3 studio albums and had multiple tours of Australia and the US.
 Without doubt the hardest period to get information and there are a few gaps.

 The band themselves were struggling with Solo efforts, with none being as successful as they would have liked.
 This offer gave them the opportunity to explore their own songwriting in a band setting that had a better chance of success.
 They also decided that it would be a shame not to tour with the new album.

 Apparently the the band wanted Mike Batt to produce new album but he was taking 2 years off music, sailing around the world.
 They got in Gus Dudgeon, long time producer for Elton John.